DeepSense Discovery Session: CIOOS Atlantic

 CIOOS Atlantic is committed to engaging meaningfully and respectfully with Indigenous Peoples and organizations in the development of its online data platform.
 This Series brought together individuals who are stewards of Indigenous data and work with coastal and ocean observations to learn about approaches to maintaining Indigenous control and ownership of digital information, expand networks, and discuss opportunities for collaboratively developing approaches to exchange coastal and ocean data and information.

 CIOOS Atlantic produced a Literature Review, Summary, and presentation that look at case studies where Indigenous knowledge was digitized, what factors enabled successful outcomes, and the inherent risks and limitations involved in the digitization of Indigenous knowledge.
 Explore these resources below:

-Watch all three recorded events on the CIOOS Atlantic YouTube Channel.
+Watch all three recorded events on the CIOOS Atlantic YouTube Channel, or follow the links below.
 Recordings have been made available for educational purposes only.
-A summary report will be available here soon.